-Grace Millane murder: Killer's actions 'inexcusable' but trial process 'miscarried'
+Grace Millane murder: Accused's actions 'inexcusable' but trial process 'miscarried'

-The man convicted of murdering Grace Millane is having his appeal heard in the Court of Appeal today.
+The man convicted of murdering Grace Millane acted inexcusably after her death but the trial that found him guilty was flawed, an appeal has heard today

 In February the man, who has name suppression, was sentenced to life in prison with a minimum period of 17 years for murdering the British backpacker in an Auckland hotel room.